 - Content presenting medical or health advice or information

-- Content presenting advice on life choices (topics like parenting, buying a home or a car, etc.)
+- Content presenting advice on life choices (topics like parenting, making a large purchase, like a home or a car, etc.)

-- Content presenting advice on big life issues that could affect the user's future happiness or finances (topics like legal or financial advice)
+- Content presenting advice on big life issues that could affect the user’s future happiness or finances (e.g. legal or financial topics)

 Many people don’t realize that Google quality raters are even required to conduct research “off the page” if they have reason to believe expertise is in question.

 Domain authority ranges from 1 to 100.
-Google would consider a page with a high DA to be a reputable source.
-Therefore, a backlink from one of these sites will have a much greater influence on your own site authority.
+If a page has a high DA, that’s an indication that Google considers it a reputable source.
+Therefore, a backlink from one of these sites will have a much more positive influence on your own site authority.

 When evaluating whether to pursue a backlink from a website, consider the following: